harness/developer-hub/docs/chaos-engineering/use-harness-ce/chaos-faults/kubernetes/pod/pod-jvm-sql-latency.md

 title: Pod JVM SQL Latency
 ---

 Pod JVM SQL Latency fault introduces latency in the SQL queries executed by the Java process running inside a Kubernetes pod.
-This helps simulate delays in database interactions, enabling testing of the application's behavior under slow database response conditions and validating the impact of latency on overall system performance and user experience

 :::tip
 JVM chaos faults use the [Byteman utility](https://byteman.jboss.org/) to inject chaos faults into the JVM.
 :::